An Overview of Crystal Waters Permaculture & Eco Village

 |The Crystal Waters property is 259 hectares (640 acres) in size.
 14% of the total land area has been subdivided into 83 privately owned lots.
 A Visitor’s Area and The Village comprise another 6%.
 The remaining 80% of the land we own in common and includes small lakes, areas for agricultural and horticultural development, forestry plots and areas set aside for habitat.
 All the best land was identified during the planning process, and kept as common land to ensure everyone had access.

-Crystal Waters is a permaculture village, designed in 1985 by Permaculture Services (now known as Eco-Logical Solutions).
+Crystal Waters is a permaculture village, designed in 1985 by Permaculture Services (now known as Eco-Logical Solutions, which has since closed).
 Implementation of earthworks was finished in 1987 and the separate freehold titles were finalised in June 1988.

 A permaculture village is one that is consciously designed and maintained to optimize and balance the ecosystem of the natural environment and the people living in it.